How to support this blog?

 "Jansson is a C library for encoding, decoding and manipulating JSON data."

-If you want to install the above recommended dependencies, you'll need to add a brew install instruction as shown below.
+If you want to install the above recommended dependencies, you'll need to add a port install instruction as shown below.

 ToC